Revisiting Extremal Couplings in AdS/CFT: Summary and Discussion

 with $c_{\rm ext}$ the appropriate OPE coefficient for this extremal correlator.
 For a CFT with a large-$N$ limit, where the leading order contribution to correlators are Wick contractions, we can consider the redefinition

 which at leading order in $N$ would give

 These are the field redefinitions discussed in, for example, \cite{Arutyunov:2000ima,Taylor:2007hs,Rastelli:2017udc,Rawash:2021pik}.
 Although \eqref{eq:definition-good-basis} and \eqref{eq:field-re-define} look very similar, the context is very different.
 In this quick CFT derivation, we are illustrating that one has to be careful with the choice of basis when reproducing $c_{\rm ext}$ from quantum fields on AdS$_{d+1}$, as highlighted in the literature.
-Our new basis (${\cal O}_\pm$) is not a choice.
+Our new basis \eqref{eq:definition-good-basis} is not a choice.

 There are some simple generalizations of our results.
 For example, one could consider extremal interactions that involve $n$-fields.
-It would be interesting to confirm that one reaches the same conclusions as here.
+It would be interesting to confirm that one reaches the same conclusions here.
 We only considered massive scalar fields in our analysis, and hence another generalization would be to have extremal interactions that involve fields of higher spin.
 It would also be interesting to inspect the fate of extremality if one goes beyond the tree-level analysis: can loops in AdS$_{d+1}$ cause corrections that affect \eqref{eq:3=1+2}?
+For supegravity fields on AdS$_5\times S^5$, which are cases with $\lambda_{\rm ext}=0$, a discussion on a fate of extremality at the loop level in the bulk is discussed in \cite{Alday:2019nin,Aprile:2020uxk}.

 Another odd feature of our example is that ${\cal O}_+$ and ${\cal O}_-$ do not map to two separate fields in AdS.
 To further test our analysis, it would be interesting to evaluate the interacting four-point function $ \langle {\cal O}_1{\cal O}_2{\cal O}_1{\cal O}_2\rangle$.
 In the CFT, we should have that both ${\cal O}_+$ and ${\cal O}_-$ can be exchanged, among other operators.
 In AdS the field exchanged at tree-level is only $\Phi_3$, hence it would be good to check that it is compatible with the CFT interpretation we are advocating.
-It would also be interesting to contrast this with the analysis of four-point in \cite{DHoker:1998ecp, DHoker:1999mqo,Arutyunov:2000by}.
+It would also be interesting to contrast this with the analysis of the four-point in \cite{DHoker:1998ecp, DHoker:1999mqo,Arutyunov:2000by}.
 In that work, an extremal boundary coupling is re-incorporated as a total derivative in the bulk (or alternative, a field redefinition), still, the analysis of the vertices should be similar.

 It would also be of interest to re-derive our results in the language of a Hamiltonian analysis AdS/CFT as in \cite{Fitzpatrick:2011hh,Fan:2011wm}.
 Using an operatorial dictionary and canonical quantization tools in AdS may help clarify the role of multi-trace operators for our specific setup.
 We expect that to leading order in $\lambda_{\rm ext}$ the chosen Hamiltonian becomes non-diagonalizable and a Jordan block emerges, indicating an anomalous dimension $\tilde \gamma$ with respect to the spectrum at $\lambda_{\rm ext}=0$.
 It would be interesting to check whether $\tilde \gamma$ obtained in this fashion matches our predictions in \eqref{Gen-Anom}.
 Although agreement between wave-function prescriptions as in \eqref{adscft} and operatorial dictionaries in AdS/CFT is expected, see for example \cite{Harlow:2011ke}, the arguments there have caveats whenever single- and multi-trace operators mix.